Women's sport in Saudi Arabia: Football

-The nonexistence of a women's national football team is a perennial issue between FIFA and the Saudi Arabia Football Federation.
-FIFA changed their rules in 2012 to allow players to wear a hijab during FIFA sanctioned matches, but Saudi authorities declined to comment.
-However, in 2018 the Saudi Arabia's Football Federation (SAFF) hired two women as members of its board which is considered a new step towards forming a national women team in Saudi Arabia.
+The nonexistence of a women's national football team was a perennial issue between FIFA and the Saudi Arabia Football Federation.
+FIFA changed their rules in 2012 to allow players to wear a hijab during FIFA-sanctioned matches, but Saudi authorities declined to comment.
+In 2018 the Saudi Arabia's Football Federation (SAFF) hired two women as members of its board.

+In 2022, the Saudi Arabia women's national football team made their international debut, defeating Seychelles by a score of 2–0 in a friendly match located in Malé, Maldives.

 Running

-In 2013 a running Community was born in the City of Jeddah, Saudi Arabia.
+In 2013, a running community was born in the City of Jeddah, Saudi Arabia.
 Jeddah Running Community (JRC) is the first mixed-gender running group in the kingdom.
-Initiated by a group of expats and locals, the group regularly run in the streets of Jeddah.
-The movement and also expanded to three other cities; Riyadh (Riyadh Urban runners), Khobar (Khobar Running Krew), and Madina (Madina Runners).
+Initiated by a group of expats and locals, the group regularly runs in the streets of Jeddah.
+The movement also expanded to three other cities; Riyadh (Riyadh Urban Runners), Khobar (Khobar Running Krew), and Madina (Madina Runners).

-All four groups are combined under the YALLARUN organization. with the support of the organization, they were able to have several races and competitions locally.
-A branch from JRC became the Jeddah Running Community Women (JRCW) which is a group exclusively for women, the aim of the group is to start training beginners to be able to compete in 5 km races.
+All four groups are combined under the YALLARUN organization.
+With the support of the organization, they were able to have several races and competitions locally.
+A branch from JRC became the Jeddah Running Community Women (JRCW) which is a group exclusively for women; the aim of the group is to start training beginners to be able to compete in 5 km races.
 The group was created to give a chance for women who want to participate but not in a mixed gender group.

 Since then more groups have formed, including Bliss Runners in Jeddah.

-Due to Saudi law that women must wear a long black dress while in public all women of the running Community run the streets with sports outfits covered by a black dress.
-However, some women have begun wearing sports friendly abayas which are gaining traction.
+Due to Islamic and Saudi law that women must wear a long black dress called an Abaya while in public, all women of the running community run the streets with sports outfits covered by a black dress.
+However, some women have begun wearing sports-friendly abayas which are gaining traction.

 In March 2018, the first female road race was held in Saudi Arabia with 1500 women taking part.

-Female motorsport drivers
+Motorsport

-The first saudi female race driver is Reema Juffali.
-In 2019, Juffali represented Saudi Arabia in F4 British Championship at Brands Hatch.
+The first Saudi female race driver is Reema Juffali.
+In 2019, Juffali represented Saudi Arabia in the F4 British Championship at Brands Hatch.